Parent Involvement and Community Outreach Staff

 Yvette Castanon serves as a School Mental Health Therapist for the department.
 In this role, she provides mental health services and support to our students.
 Primarily, she supports Glen Avon and Ina Arbuckle Elementary.
 Yvette holds a Pupil Personnel Service Credential specializing in School Social Work and is a Registered Associate Clinical Social Worker (ASW).
 Yvette graduated from La Sierra University with a Bachelor’s Degree in Social Work.
 She continued her education at California Baptist University where she earned a Master’s Degree in Social Work.
 Over the years, Yvette has worked as a social worker within our community in a variety of settings, providing both long-term and brief interventions.
 Mental Health is a strong focus for Yvette as it continues to evolve throughout our district.

 Ofir Adams serves as the Outreach Worker for the department where she provides resources and guidance to families that are in need of emergency services such as; food, clothing, shoes, & housing/shelter.
-She also provides case management to all Behavioral Health referrals that are processed by the department as well as assisting in the 0-4 programs.
-Ofir has over 10 years of experience in case management from working with AmeriCorps, DPSS LA County, local city governments and non-profit organizations and she holds a BA in Criminal Justice from California State University, San Bernardino.
+She also provides case management for all Behavioral Health referrals that are received by the department.
+Ofir has over 12 years of experience in case management from working with AmeriCorps, DPSS LA County, local city governments and non-profit organizations and she holds a BA in Criminal Justice from California State University, San Bernardino.
 Her years of experience in working with at-risk youth and families has given her the knowledge to understand the community we live in and how best to support them during their time of need.

 Translator Clerk-Typist: Morena Diaz